Martinez-andy/cppprojects/README.md

 # Learning C++
 This git repo consists of a collection of files I wrote while learning the basics of C++.
 It include files relating to variables, printing to the terminal, namespaces, and other C++ essentials.
+First comes learning the language, next comes a project!
+Stay tuned to see what project(s) I build using my C++ knowledge.